unclecellphone/SlaynvilleOT6Server/README.md

 but **[the generic OT installation here](https://docs.otland.net/ots-guide/running-your-first-linux-web-and-otserver)** should work for you, in general, on Ubuntu.

-# WHAT THE HECK IS SLAYNVILLE
+# What the heck is Slaynville?

 **[Check out slaynville here, download our 6.X client, and join our server](https://www.slaynville.com)** **[Check out slaynville here, download our 6.X client, and join our server](https://www.slaynville.com)**